leaningtech/labs/src/content/blog/mini-webvm-your-linux-box-from-dockerfile-via-wasm.md

 Work is well underway for our next big release, booting a whole desktop environment in the browser.
 And, later in the year, running Windows applications and games using WINE.

 Stay tuned for further updates.
-For any question, join us on [Discord](https://discord.gg/yTNZgySKGa), or get in touch on [Twitter](https://twitter.com/alexpignotti).
+For any question, join us on Discord or get in touch on [Twitter](https://twitter.com/alexpignotti).

 For more information: